Steven Lamprell: Biography

 In 2006 Steven sold the majority stake in his company making £265 million.
-He has not been directly involved in running the company for some time but continues to front the companies connections with the Royal Family in the UAE.
+He has not been directly involved in running the company for some time but continues to front the company's connections with the Royal Family in the UAE.
 Lamprell became a public company and was admitted to the London AIM market on 16 October 2006.

-In 2009 Lamprell was 178 in the Sunday Times UK Rich list with an estimated £300 Million.
+In 2009 Lamprell was 178 on the Sunday Times UK Rich list with an estimated £300 Million.
 He is now one of the wealthiest ex-pats in the UAE.
-The fall in oil prices has lowed the value of rig contractor Lamprell Energy, which was to nearly £1.2 billion in mid-2008 but is down to about £193m.
+The fall in oil prices has lowered the value of rig contractor Lamprell Energy, which was nearly £1.2 billion in mid-2008 but is now down to about £193m.

 In the 2020 edition of the Sunday Times Rich List, Lamprell's net worth was estimated at £248 million, a decrease of £54 million from the previous year.

 Lamprell is a keen polo player and racehorse owner.